 Building a comprehensive culture that encourages and enables employee engagement becomes a very important task for HR leaders and managers.

-If you are ready to begin building a culture of sustainable long-term engagement process for every employee at every level of your company, this checklist will offer you the practical direction you need to succeed.
+If you are ready to begin building a culture of the sustainable long-term engagement process for every employee at every level of your company, this checklist will offer you the practical direction you need to succeed.

 #1.
 Make the most of digital experiences throughout the employee lifecycle.